How Munched Is That Birdie in the Window?

 "How Munched Is That Birdie in the Window?" is the seventh episode of the twenty-second season of the American animated television series The Simpsons.
+The episode was directed by Mike Frank Polcino and written by Kevin Curran.
 It originally aired on the Fox network in the United States on November 28, 2010.

+In this episode, Bart refuses to forgive Santa's Little Helper after he eats a bird that Bart nursed back to health.
+Race car driver Danica Patrick and Rachel Weisz guest starred.
+The episode received mixed reviews.

-The title of the episode is a reference to the 1952 song "How Much is that Doggie in the Window".
+The title of the episode is a reference to the 1952 song "(How Much Is) That Doggie in the Window?."

 Plot

 During a thunderstorm (literally caused by angels bowling), Homer tells a scary story to his children, and a homing pigeon named Raymond Bird by his owner flies through Bart's window and breaks his wing.
 Unable to give him back to his owner (due to his laziness to get it back), Lisa reveals that she has ornithophobia so it is up to Bart to nurse the bird back to health with her instructions.
 As the bird regains his health, Bart bonds with Raymond.
 He finds out that the pigeon can be used to send messages between people, which leads everybody to enjoy their time with the pigeon, minus a disgusted Lisa (the only time that she even tries to get contact with the pigeon only reinforces her phobia, since Raymond regurgitates on Lisa's arm).
 The exhausted bird, however, gets eaten by Santa's Little Helper, and Homer and Bart's attempt to retrieve Raymond from Helper's mouth backfires when the little bird falls back into the dog's mouth and slips into his stomach twice, (the first time where Bart tries to get the bird out) where he's instantly digested.